$L_1$ and $L_2$ embeddings of the symmetric group: Remarks on embedding groups into Hilbert space

 Next, we verify Conjecture \ref{conjectureForSymmetricGroups} for specific generating sets of the symmetric groups.

 Let $T_n = \{(0123...n-1),(01)\}$ is the cycle and the transposition.
-Then one checks that the ball of radius $n/4$ of $Sym_n$ is graph-isomorphic to the ball of radius $n/4$ of the $1D$ lampshuffler group $Sym_{oo}(\z) \ltimes \z$ with standard generators \cite{yadin2009rate}.
-(In other words, we have local convergence.)
+Then one checks that the ball of radius $n/4$ of $Sym_n$ is graph-isomorphic to the ball of radius $n/4$ of the $1D$-lampshuffler group $Sym_{oo}(\z) \ltimes \z$ with standard generators \cite{yadin2009rate}.
+(In other words, we have local convergence to the $1D$-lampshuffler group.)
 By a theorem of Yadin \cite{yadin2009rate}, the simple random walk on $Sym_{oo}(\z) \ltimes \z$ has \textit{drift exponent} $3/4$.
 This means that for small times the same estimate holds on the symmetric group: